Vision & History

 Fly Stewards

-Projects at Fly Ranch are proposed and managed by 2,000 global members who contribute expertise, labor, and vision.
-Stewards hail from different projects, events, fields, organizations, and disciplines.
-For a project as complex on a site so vast, it takes many types.
+Projects at Fly Ranch are proposed and managed by 2,000 people who contribute expertise, labor, and vision.
+Stewards hail from different projects, events, fields, and organizations.
+For a project so complex on a site so vast, it takes many types.

 Project Teams